 In between haircuts, but don’t need the whole shebang?
 Get rid of those stragglers to keep you nice and tidy until the next full service.

 Nate grew up in the coastal town of Portsmouth, NH.
 He is a veteran of the US Coast Guard.
 For five years he learned what is was like to be a sailor in this life-saving service.
 After receiving his honorable discharge, he attended the University of New Hampshire where he received his bachelor’s degree.
 He then felt the call again to return to service.
-He joined the US Navy Reserve and is currently serving today.
+He joined the US Navy Reserve in 2012 and was honorably discharged in 2017.
 During this period he also attended the New England School of Barbering in Penacook, NH where he received his New Hampshire Barber license.
 In an effort to combine two things that he respects greatly, military service and barbering, he named his shop Scuttlebutt Barbershop.

 Being born into a military family, Christopher moved up and down the east coast.
 When his Father retired from the Coast Guard, his family moved back to his home state of Vermont.
 It was not uncommon for Christopher to drive up to three hours, one way, to spend a day checking out a barbershop he heard people raving about.
 He started having thoughts of becoming a barber himself.
 When he made the decision to become a barber Christopher attended the New England School of Barbering.
 He finished his Master Barber training in May 2015.